Violet-Fu/final-work/README.md

    1. First obtain the amplitude object  of the music through p5.Amplitude(), and at the same time obtain the amplitude through amp.getLevel()
     2. Secondly, use the amplitude calculation to obtain the effective range (square range) and element scaling size.
-    3. Finally, for each sub-element object, determine whether the object is within the effective range.
-If it is within the effective range, update the attribute values ​​(size, shape, random color) of the object.
+    3. Finally, for each sub-element object, determine whether the object is within the animation range.
+If it is within the animation range, update the attribute values ​​(size, shape, random color) of the object.
 If it is a square, turn it into a circle.